Volunteer Opportunities

 Annual event held during the first full weekend of June.
 Buskers from all around the world perform, including jugglers, stilt-walkers, comedians and other various performers.
 Volunteer opportunities for this event are available.

-A series of events held every June, celebrating the town of Ancaster and honouring its heritage.
-Includes a parade, soap box derby races, children's area, local dining, heritage exhibits, and fireworks.
+A festival held every June, celebrating the town of Ancaster and honouring its heritage.
+Includes a parade, soap box derby races, children's area, local dining, and heritage exhibits.

 A volunteer-based group who organizes a series of events each June, celebrating the town of Ancaster and honouring its heritage.